nitefood/asn/README.md

 An initial version of this script was featured in the **Security Trails** blog post "[*ASN Lookup Tools, Strategies and Techniques*](https://securitytrails.com/blog/asn-lookup#autonomous-system-lookup-script)".
 Thank you [Esteban](https://www.estebanborges.com/)!

 Thanks [Massimo Candela](https://github.com/massimocandela/) for your support and excellent work on [IPmap](https://ipmap.ripe.net/), [BGPlay](https://github.com/massimocandela/BGPlay) and [TraceMON](https://github.com/RIPE-NCC/tracemon)!

+Thanks to all the awesome contributors for their code, ideas, suggestions, packages and bug reports!

 ## Feedback and contributing